GenesisFR/HowToBecomeGoodAtShooters/README.md

 - foaming him during the reload animation (up until he stands up after reloading) forces him to redo the entire reload animation
 - using the Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken (TODO: verify the bit about armor plates)
 - the Survivalist crossbow completely breaks one of his armor plates
-- has no armor behind his support station
+- has no armor plate behind his support station, it requires you to be behind him though
+- shooting the dark side of his support station (next to his hip) deals damage directly to his health, it requires you to be a bit on his side though
-- in the Dark Hours raid, his butt is unarmored
+- in the Dark Hours raid, his butt is unarmored, therefore allowing you to deal damage directly to his health

 #### Thrower
 - uses an airburst grenade launcher to hit targets behind cover